 Believe it or not, I had some great conversations as I sipped my bottle of sparkling water.
 I was hopping around from one person to the next, talking about everything and nothing; I felt energized.

-I can remember when I was a salesman on the road for my dad’s company, last night reminded me of all the unexpected things that happened just because I was out there.
-Planning and plotting behind my computer screen would never have allowed for Dan the Door Guy to introduce me to Steve the other door guy who happened to be passing by, who eventually introduced me to Mary the Door Queen!
+I can remember when I was a salesman on the road for my dad’s company; last night reminded me of all the unexpected things that happened just because I was out there.

 I’ve been so caught up in “working on my craft” and hiding behind my computer screen that I pigeon-holed myself as “the creative type who doesn’t socialize” when in fact it isn’t true.
 I really enjoy getting out there and meeting people.
 And to actually give my art a chance, not only do I have to take breaks but I also have to go out and meet people, surf the wave of good vibes, and only then can things start to materialize.

 Despite all the songs or blogs I’ve written, I’ve only been giving myself about a 50% shot, probably much less.
 The great joy I get from writing is one thing, but to spend the other half of my time waiting rather than creating new opportunities because “I’m not that guy” is really ridiculous, now that I think about it.